-The Townsville Hospital Emergency Department (ED)
+Townsville University Hospital Emergency Department (ED)

-The Townsville Hospital runs one of Australia’s largest and busiest emergency departments, which is consistently ranked among the top-performing departments among major tertiary hospitals in Australia.
+Townsville University Hospital runs one of Australia’s largest and busiest emergency departments, which is consistently ranked among the top-performing departments among major tertiary hospitals in Australia.
 We take pride in the care our multidisciplinary team provides, led by our emergency physicians, all of whom are Fellows of the Australasian College for Emergency Medicine.

 The ED has treatment and diagnostic spaces for: